 This is a fairly significant chunk of Disney’s visitation, and I would speculate that international guests account for proportionately more in revenue than they do in attendance (based on length of stay averages and reports on spending patterns).

 Florida’s official tourism arm does release visitation numbers, and it’s safe to assume that the state numbers more or less reflect Walt Disney World’s numbers.
 Per these numbers, the three origin countries that account for the most Florida tourists are Canada, United Kingdom, and Brazil.
 The most recent sets of data show decreases of 4% and 10% for Canada and Brazil, with the UK up 1%.

 In the case of Canada, a slumping currency as compared to the USD and weak forecast is the main explanation.
 With their purchasing power diminished, Canadians are less inclined to travel to the United States.
 By contrast, a weak dollar as compared to the pound, in particular, has led to UK guests being Walt Disney World’s “whales” for many years, with 21-day ticket purchases (yes, 21 days), long hotel stays, and more.

 Brazil faces pronounced, multi-factor economic challenges.
-The country is in deep recession and the real dropping 30% against the USD in 2015, and a similarly grim 2016, thus far.
+The country is in deep recession and the real dropping 30% against the USD, and a similarly grim year thus far.
 Diminished purchasing power isn’t the only issue, as Brazil is in the midst of a political crisis and further strife following the impeachment of its president.
 As a Walt Disney World trip has become something of a rite of passage for Brazil’s middle class, these groups will continue to come, but not in the same numbers–or spending as much.
 A quick bounce-back doesn’t seem plausible.

 Of course, dips in visitors from other countries–who Disney will probably try to lure with regionally-targeted offers–doesn’t impact domestic visitors unless there is a corresponding lull in their numbers…